-3.2.
-Construction of the Representative Majority Voter's Overall Loss Function
+B. Construction of the Representative Majority Voter's Overall Loss Function

-In this subsection we assume that it is common knowledge that a strict majority of voters (i.e., a number strictly greater than (N/2) + 1) have drawn, at the end of Stage 3, a non-positive b-value.
+In this subsection we assume that it is common knowledge that a strict majority of voters (i.e., a number strictly greater than (N/2) + 1 have drawn, at the end of Stage 3, a non-positive bvalue.
 To implement this, we assume that society can be viewed as comprised of two groups of citizens, with each group drawing b-values from distinct distributions.
-One distribution generates citizens with non-positive b-values (i.e., citizens who, optimally, will never choose to commit a crime) and the other distribution generates citizens with positive b-values (i.e., citizens who, depending upon the value of the sanction \tilde{b} , will entertain committing a crime).
-More precisely, let

-$Z^{-}(\bullet)$ be a continuously-differentiable cumulative distribution, with positive density $z^{-}(\bullet)$, of bvalues on $(-\infty, 0]$.
-Also, let $Z^{+}(\bullet)$ be a continuously-differentiable cumulative distribution, with positive density $z^+(\bullet)$, of b-values on $(0, \infty)$.32 Corresponding to these distributions we let N- be the number of citizens who obtain draws from Z^{-} , and N^{+} be the number of citizens who obtain draws from Z^+ , where $N^- + N^+ \equiv N$, so the previous requirement on N stated above can be more precisely stated as $N^+ < (N/2) - 1$; that is, the N^- citizens will constitute a clear majority.
-These voters, plus others with draws of b-values in $(0, \tilde{b})$, do not anticipate committing a crime in the next period (after Stage 4).
+One distribution generates citizens with non-positive b-values (i.e., citizens who, optimally, will never choose to commit a crime) and the other distribution generates citizens with positive b-values (i.e., citizens who, depending upon the value of the expected sanction \tilde{b} , will entertain committing a crime).
+More precisely, let $Z^-(\cdot)$ be a continuously-differentiable cumulative distribution, with positive density $z^-(\cdot)$, of b-values on $(-\infty, 0]$.
+Also, let $Z^+(\cdot)$ be a continuously-differentiable cumulative distribution, with positive density $z^+(\cdot)$, of b-values on $(0, \infty)$.
+37 Corresponding to these distributions we let N^- be the number of citizens who obtain draws from Z^- , and N^+ be the number of citizens who obtain draws from Z^+ , where $N^- + N^+ \equiv N$, so the previous requirement on N stated above can be alternatively stated as $N^+ < (N/2) - 1$; that is, the N^+ citizens will constitute a clear minority.
 When there is a vote on retention of the current prosecutor (in Stage 4), all members of this majority will have the same payoff from whatever outcome of the vote occurs, and none will be pivotal (i.e., crucial to the majority).
-Therefore, it is optimal for each member of this majority to vote sincerely.33 We designate an arbitrary member of this majority as the representative majority voter (that is, the RMV discussed earlier), and this agent will decide whether to retain or replace P. Moreover, we refer to the N+ citizens as "potential perpetrators," since which of them will choose to commit a crime is influenced by the b-value they draw and the endogenously-determined expected sanction $\tilde{\mathbf{b}}$.
+Therefore, it is optimal for each member of this majority to vote sincerely.38 We designate an arbitrary member of this majority as the representative majority voter (that is, the RMV discussed earlier), and this agent will decide whether to retain or replace P. Moreover, we refer to the N^+ citizens as "potential perpetrators," since which of them will choose to commit a crime is influenced by the b-value they draw and the endogenously-determined expected sanction \tilde{b} .